+4.1.3.3 Field

+(See Section 2.8.4 for definition of field)

+In the field of the roof, install #2 ballast (See Section 3.3.2).

+4.1.3.4 Transition

-- 4.1.3.3 Field: (See Section 2.8.4 for definition of field) In the field of the roof, install #2 ballast (See Section 3.3.2). - 4.1.3.4 Transition: At the junction of the loose laid roof membrane with the adhered or mechanically attached membrane areas, a mechanical termination shall be provided.
-The termination shall be designed for 100 pounds per linear foot holding power minimum, This force shall be measured in a direction of 45 degrees back onto the roof as tested in accordance with the procedure outlined in Attachment I. Specifically for mechanically attached membrane roofing systems, the perimeter attachment loadings shall be calculated based on the force required to hold the roof systems perimeter sheet in place for the design wind speed.
+At the junction of the loose laid roof membrane with the adhered or mechanically attached membrane areas, a mechanical termination shall be provided.
+The termination shall be designed per ANSI/SPRI ES-1.
+This force shall be measured in a direction of 45 degrees back onto the roof as tested in accordance with the procedure outlined in ANSI/SPRI ES-1.
+Specifically for mechanically attached membrane roofing systems, the perimeter attachment loadings shall be calculated based on the force required to hold the roof systems perimeter sheet in place for the design wind speed.
 The fastener spacing shall be adjusted and the edge detail shall have sufficient strength to meet and resist these loads.

-4.2 Protected Membrane Roofing systems: (For definition of Protected Membrane Roofing systems, See Section 2.2).
+4.2 Protected Membrane Roofing Systems

+(For definition of Protected Membrane Roofing Systems, See Section 2.3).